Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 }
 ````

+###### FragmentManager

 The FragmentManager is responsible for calling the lifecycle methods on the fragments in its list.
-The onAttach() , onCreate() , and onCreateView() methods are called when you add the fragment to the FragmentManager, `onActivityCreated()` is called after the hosting activity's `onCreate()`.
+The `onAttach()`, `onCreate()`, and `onCreateView()` methods are called when you add the fragment to the FragmentManager, `onActivityCreated()` is called after the hosting activity's `onCreate()`.
 If the Fragment is added when the Activity is already running, paused, or stopped, the FragmentManager runs through each method until it get gets caught up to the Activity's state.

 ![Fragment Lifecycle](/assets/images/fragment_lifecycle.png)